 - Different people like hedgers and speculators create the price process.

 - The spot prices change according to supply and demand to offer trading opportunities.

 - Since demand changes, this gives players the chance to work with volume in accordance with the market feeling, which is difficult with a fixed contract.

 - Spot markets provide arbitrage opportunities given the change in market prices, giving people the opportunity to participate in the market with a profit potential.

 If you need help with spot contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.